 Right to work in the UK: all applicants must also bring to interview a valid form of evidence which confirms their right to work in the UK.
-Valid forms of evidence can be found in the Home Office 'Right to Work Checklist': Right to work checklist (publishing.service.gov.uk)
+Valid forms of evidence can be found in the Home Office 'Right to Work Checklist' and in some cases the evidence of your right to work in the UK can also be used as evidence of your identity and address for DBS identity checking purposes.

-The College will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working: Civil penalty scheme for employers: 1 July 2021': Illegal working penalties: codes of practice for employers - GOV.UK (www.gov.uk)
+The College will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working'.